-Hardbound volumes of John Fowles’ amazing journals have been published by Jonathan Cape in the UK and by Alfred Knopf in the U.S. (both are also available in paperback).
+Hardbound volumes of John Fowles’ journals were published by Jonathan Cape in the UK and by Alfred Knopf in the U.S. in 2003-2006 (both are also available in paperback).

 The first volume of Fowles’ journals begins in 1949, when he was a young man studying French at New College, Oxford.
-It takes us up to the film version of his first novel, The Collector, filmed in 1965.
+It takes us up to the film version of his first novel, The Collector, filmed in 1965 (see excerpt below).
 Along the way Fowles teaches English on the island of Spetsai and begins formulating ideas for The Magus, ultimately marries, moves back to England and struggles to achieve literary success.

 The second and final volume of John Fowles’ journals covers the years 1966-1990.
 From the jacket flap: